eclipse/mraa/src/python/docs/example.rst

 ===================

 The GPIO module allows you to set an interupt on a GPIO.
 This interupt is controlled by the mode that the 'edge' is in.
+Before setting another isr please remove the first one, multiple isrs on one pin are not supported.
+Some platforms will not support interupts on all pins so please check your return values.

 **Note:** Galileo Gen1 only supports EDGE_BOTH